hackberrydev/alas-racket/README.md

 # Alas

+This project is deprecated in favor of [Alas](https://github.com/hackberrydev/alas).

 Alas is a system and a tool for planning your days.
 With Alas, you keep your plan organized by days in a **single** Markdown file, with the following structure (today is 2021-07-17):